 For several months I have struggled with the reasons for not pulling back and enjoying life more.
 When I dug deep enough I discovered the truth; I am afraid of stopping.
 I know business and taxes.
 I found my bliss and pushed all-in.

 The problem with “One More Year!” syndrome is that it is really a cry for help.
 My identity is tied up in the tax and accounting persona.
 Deep down I also know I am a pretender, afraid of exposure.
 If the truth came out it would be devastating to my psyche.
 It is hard for people to believe the truth.
-I have no college degrees; I only have about 30 college credits to my name before I committed full-time to my tax practice.
+I have no college degrees; I only had about 60 college credits to my name before I committed full-time to my tax practice.
 If people knew how untrained I am they might not trust me.
 I have to keep running from the truth to feel good about myself.
 It is a harsh taskmaster.

 I make a great living as a business owner.
 As a non-business owner I am unemployable.
 My skill sets revolve around creating jobs, not filling one.
 So I am afraid.
 Afraid of what I will do if I lose my identity.
 The clients and employees are my life outside of the home.